AwesomeNoob999/freezer_contents/README.md

 -Ability to make modules to expand the program <br />
 \Use less global vars <br />
 \optimise the default commands <br />
+\communicate with a main server to update itself <br />